nanxiaobei/flooks/README.md

 const { someState, someAction } = useModel(name);
 ```

 A React Hook.
-Accepts a name, returns the initialized model with all its states and actions.
+Accepts a name, returns the initialized model with all its state and actions.

 ### ({ model, setState }) => realActions